LeoScant/Notarize/README.md

 ## License

 This smart contract is released under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments